abingham/spor/README.md

 # spor

+**NB: This is so alpha that I'm petitioning Greece for another letter.**

 A system for anchoring metadata in external files to source code.

 spor lets you define metadata for elements of your source code.
 The metadata is